[Paper] JPmHC Dynamical Isometry via Orthogonal Hyper-Connections

 Key Contributions

-- Stiefel‑constrained mixer via Cayley transform – A closed‑form, differentiable update that enforces exact orthogonality without costly post‑hoc re‑normalization.
+- Stiefel‑constrained mixer via Cayley transform – A closed‑form, differentiable update enforces exact orthogonality without costly post‑hoc re‑normalization.

 - Empirical validation on ARC‑AGI – JPmHC consistently outperforms bistochastic baselines in convergence speed, final accuracy, and FLOP‑budget across several large‑scale vision and language tasks.